 My first work came about when I emailed a number of local sporting organisations asking if they needed any photography.
 Beeston Hockey Club replied within 24 hours.
 I went for an interview and was successful.
 It turned out to be an excellent spring board.
 I was soon photographing their first team who were English champions at the time.
 Through that work I then gradually became involved in doing some work at the national level.
 Having been fortunate to cut my teeth on hockey photography, with great support from more experienced sports photographers, I decided that it was OK to use my acquired skills in other sports.
 So I started to seek out opportunities in football, cricket and tennis and I soon found myself able to fill the diary.

-I am now working as a freelancer and have covered many events at both l local and national level.
+I am now working as a freelance photographer and have covered many sporting events at both local and national level.
 Highlights are always difficult to pull out but I think that being at the Ladies Cup Final at Wembley when Notts County played Chelsea was very memorable - even though Chelsea came out as victors.

 More recently, I have been asked to undertake Events Photography and want to expand this new work to include company profile photography and other related assignments.
 I can never stand still and so this pushing of the boundaries feels exciting and realistic.